 Prince George's County has many farmer's markets all over the county.
 These markets offer a variety of things, like fresh fruits and vegetables, canned fruits and veggies, meats, dairy products, ready-to-eat foods, and arts and crafts.
 This guide is here to tell you about the different types of food you can find at these local farmer's markets.

 Required Permits & Licenses

-A food service permit is not required if you sell whole and uncut raw produce, fresh herbs, and cottage foods.
-All other foods require that you either have a
+You don't need a food service permit if you're selling whole and uncut raw produce, fresh herbs, or cottage foods.
+All other foods require one of the following:

-- Prince George’s County Health Department food service facility permit,
+- A permit from the Prince George’s County Health Department food service facility permits.

-- Be a recipient of the United States Department of Agriculture (USDA) inspection program, or
+- Being part of the United States Department of Agriculture (USDA) inspection program.

-- Be registered with the Maryland Department of Agriculture (MDA).
+- Getting registered with the Maryland Department of Agriculture (MDA).